 - The four-year Planner gives a suggested schedule plan for taking the courses in your major:

 - Mathematics and Statistics Options

 - Science requirements:

-- For students declaring the specialization from Fall 2012 until present: Science Requirements.
+- For students declaring the specialization from Fall 2012 to present.

 However, following the list of requirements below will ensure that all graduation requirements are met.

 - Master theoretical foundations based on mathematical rigor through proofs